Knowledge base: Knowledge Base > ByteBlower > Automation

 • Linux : /home/<username>/byteblower/workspace_v2/Projects/

 This concludes our example.
 As mentioned above, the example project is attached to this article.
 In addition, you'll also find a zip-file with the generated reports.
-A next step from here is to include this scenario into a larger test-run.
+The next step from here is to include this scenario in a larger test-run.
 Different scenarios in several project files can be started one after the other.

-Further steps include processing the generated reports in the JSON or CSV format.
+Further steps include processing the generated reports in JSON or CSV format (see 📄 Post-processing of results).
 An example of such a report is included in the zip at the bottom of this article.

 Command line arguments